TrezorHannes/vps-lnbits/README.md

    - [ ] `docker volume create --name $OVPN_DATA` notice how the $ indicates picking up the placeholder you have defined above
    - [ ] `docker run -v $OVPN_DATA:/etc/openvpn --rm kylemanna/openvpn ovpn_genconfig -u udp://207.154.241.101`, whereby you need to adjust the 207.154.241.101 with your own **VPS Public IP**.
    - [ ] `docker run -v $OVPN_DATA:/etc/openvpn --rm -it kylemanna/openvpn ovpn_initpki` this generates the necessary VPN certificate password.
 Take your password manager and create a secure pwd, which you will store safely.
 It will be needed once we create client-configuration files for your node to connect later.
-   - [ ] `docker run -v $OVPN_DATA:/etc/openvpn -d -p 1194:1194/udp -p 9735:9735 -p 9735:9735/udp -p 8080:8080 -p 8080:8080/udp --cap-add=NET_ADMIN kylemanna/openvpn` this works under two assumptions.
+   - [ ] `docker run -v $OVPN_DATA:/etc/openvpn -d -p 1194:1194/udp -p 9735:9735 -p 8080:8080 --cap-add=NET_ADMIN kylemanna/openvpn` this works under two assumptions.
 If any of those aren't true, you need to adjust your settings, either on your node, or by starting the docker container with different ports:
      1) your current LND Node configuration is listening on port 9735, which you can verify by looking into your `cat ~/.lnd/lnd.conf` => `[Application Options]` => `listen=0.0.0.0:9735`
      2) your LND RestLNDWallet is listening on port 8080, same location under `[Application Options]` => `restlisten=0.0.0.0:8080`